Facebook iconA Complete Guide on AI Agents 2026

 A Complete Guide to AI Agents Hero

-In this comprehensive guide, you'll learn how AI agents work, explore their different types—from simple reflex agents to complex learning systems—and discover real-world applications across industries.
+In this comprehensive guide, you’ll learn how AI agents work, understand their architectural types, from reflex-based systems to learning agents, and explore their real-world applications across industries.
 New to AI terminology?
 Check out our Glossary of Artificial Intelligence (AI) Terms to better understand the concepts we'll cover.

 What are AI Agents?

-AI agents, also known as intelligent agents or software agents, are autonomous computer programs designed to perceive their environment, make decisions, and take actions to achieve specific goals.
+AI agents are autonomous software systems designed to perceive their environment, evaluate possible actions, and execute decisions to achieve defined objectives.
+Unlike traditional rule-based software, AI agents incorporate adaptive intelligence, enabling contextual responses and goal-driven behavior.
 Unlike traditional software that follows predetermined instructions, AI agents use artificial intelligence techniques to adapt, learn, and operate with a degree of independence.

 Key characteristics of AI agents include